seddonm1/seddonm1.github.io/content/posts/sqlite-transactions.md

 ### nUpdate=1, nScan=10
 ![Update 1 / Scan 10](/img/2024/sqlite_n_update_1_n_scan_10.svg)

-This transaction should should expose the weakness of the `page` level `CONCURRENT` locking as the random reads should increase collisions:
+This transaction should expose the weakness of the `page` level `CONCURRENT` locking as the random reads should increase collisions:

 - `IMMEDIATE`, `DEFERRED` and `CONCURRENT` all slowed around 5% vs `nUpdate=1, nScan=0` at `16` threads.
 - For `CONCURRENT` this is due to the fact that underlying collisions did not actually increase very much.
 See discussion below.